 0 Minimal or no effort shown on HW problems (0%)

-There will be three graded exams to assess students’ achievement of learning objectives.
+Exams will be administered to assess students’ achievement of learning objectives.
 Exams will be individual efforts unless assigned otherwise and may be given during class or as take-home exams.

 Letter grades will be assigned based on the numerical course average according to the scale below.
 For averages which fall between grades (e.g. 89.5%), I reserve the right to round up or down based on overall student effort, participation, and performance.